16 Fun Things to do in Myrtle Beach with Kids (adult’s love these too)

 There are plenty of things to do in the North Myrtle Beach area, including the Go Ape Zip line and adventure course, but we chose to relax at the resort and enjoy the beach.

-Watch Our Myrtle Beach For Kids Video
+Watch Our Myrtle Beach With Kids Video

 Check out the beauty of Myrtle Beach in our video.
 Subscribe to our YouTube channel for more family travel videos:

-More US Beach vacation ideas
+More US Beach Vacation Ideas

 Pin Below To Save On Pinterest: